 The phrase “content marketing” is on every marketer’s tongue.
 Author and master “Marketeer” Seth Godin stated in 2008 that it’s “all the marketing’s that left.”
-There’s a terrific post by Joe Pulizzi of CMI (Content Marketing Institute) that covers several important points made by Godin during a teleseminar (beam me up!) he’d just attended back then, which also featured David Meerman Scott and Michael Port.
+Related, Joe Pulizzi of CMI (Content Marketing Institute) has in the past covered several important points made by Godin.
 They discussed the concept of content marketing.

-Pulizzi’s post is monumentally important.
-He lists the 10 key takeaways from that 2008 event.
+Pulizzi’s has listed 0 key takeaways from that 2008 event.
 It could’ve been written yesterday.
 It’s just as relevant.

 At the heart of “new marketing” lies the core belief that you must listen to your customers and give them information – or content – that they’ll value.
 It must mean something to them.
 It’s about your writing down and sharing stuff that your customers and your specific market want to read.
 It has to be in your voice, and it can’t be dictatorial.